Esther Kreitman: Career

 Her relationship with her brothers had always been complex.
 Her son tells about how she constantly told him stories about her brothers – until mother and son went to visit them Poland in 1936 when she felt rejected by both and never talked about them again.
 This feeling of rejection must have been aggravated when Isaac Bashevis Singer refused to help her immigrate to the United States after 1947.
 He also did not answer letters and failed to send money, although – then far from being the famous and well-to-do writer he would become in his old age – he was comparably secure and Kreitman and her family were in great need.

 Kreitman's two brothers are not known to have encouraged or helped her as an author.
 Her books were never reviewed in Yiddish daily The Forward, for which they both worked.
 But the deep impression her personality made on both of them is reflected in their work.
-In Israel Joshua Singer's Yoshe Kalb an unhappy and unstable seductress appears to be modelled on Kreitman, and Isaac Bashevis Singer's Satan in Goraj includes an innocent girl who is crushed by circumstance, who carries Kreitman's features and particularities.
+In Israel Joshua Singer's Yoshe Kalb an unhappy and unstable seductress appears to be modelled on Kreitman, and Isaac Bashevis Singer's Satan in Goray includes an innocent girl who is crushed by circumstance, who carries Kreitman's features and particularities.
 (Esther Kreitman suffered either from epilepsy or another physical or mental condition with similar symptoms, and was later in life diagnosed as paranoid.)
 I.B. himself stated that his sister was the model for his fictional Yentl, a woman from a traditional background who wishes to study Jewish texts.
 He considered Esther Kreitman the "best female Yiddish writer" he knew, but difficult to get along with.
 "Who can live with a volcano?"
-(Hadda, p.
-137).
 And he dedicated the volume of his collected short stories The Seance (New York, 1968) "To the memory of my beloved sister".